4 boneless, skinless chicken breast halves

 1 cup dry white wine

 Season chicken breasts with salt and pepper, then dredge in flour until completely coated.
 Heat 2 tablespoons oil in a Dutch oven and fry breasts until lightly browned, about 5 minutes on each side.
-Remove chicken from pan and set aside.
+Remove chicken from pan and set aside (refrigerate for safety).

 Add remaining tablespoon of oil to the pan and saute the onions for 2 minutes.
 Stir in the celery and carrots and cook for about one more minute.
 Season with garlic, bay leaves, thyme and salt and pepper to taste.
 Cook for another minute.